French Provisional Government of 1815: Events

 On 23 June 1815 Napoleon II was declared Emperor.

-The two Coalition armies under Prince Blücher and Duke of Wellington and advanced from the north and surrounded Paris.
+The two Coalition armies under Prince Blücher and the Duke of Wellington and advanced from the north and surrounded Paris.
 On 3 July 1815 the commissioners surrendered Paris under the terms of the Convention of St. Cloud.

-With the capital and departments occupied by Seventh Coalition troops, the Executive Commission was unable to function and resigned on 7 July 1815.
+With the capital and departments occupied by Coalition troops, the Executive Commission was unable to function and resigned on 7 July 1815.
 The ministry of Charles-Maurice de Talleyrand-Périgord took office on 9 July 1815.